Team-UGD/back-to-the-dungeon-scripts/README.md

 ### Implemented systems

-We've implemented almost systems using only basic libraries provided by C# and Unity.
+We've implemented most of game systems using only basic libraries provided by C# and Unity.
 [A* Pathfinding](https://arongranberg.com/astar/) as external library has been only used.

 #### Entity